voostindie/markdown-curator/README.md

 @Binds @IntoSet abstract DataModel bindMyOwnCustomDataModel(MyOwnCustomDataModel dataModel);
 ```

 Now you can use (inject) it in your own queries.
 Whenever a change is detected, the curator requests your data models to update themselves accordingly, through the `vaultChanged` method.
-It runs the queries afterwards.
+It runs the queries afterward.

 > The curator *always* runs all queries.
 It's not smart enough to detect that a query depends on a specific `DataModel` and that the `DataModel` might not have changed internally.
 This would require information that is not available at run-time, except through reflection, which this library is not using.
 A possible solution is to build a Dagger plugin that extracts the necessary information.
 That would be cool, but would also be solving a problem that I currently do not have; see the FAQ.

 **IMPORTANT**: make sure your data models are registered as `@Singleton`s!

-By extending the `DataModelTemplate` class you get full refreshes basically for free, and an easy way to process events in a more granular fashion, if so desired: simply override the `process` methods of choice and provide your own implementation.
+By extending the `DataModelTemplate` class you get full refreshes basically for free, and an easy way to process events in a more granular fashion, if so desired: override the `process` methods of choice and provide your own implementation.

-As an example of a custom data model, see the built-in `Journal` model, which is used by a number of queries.
+As an example of a custom data model, see the built-in `Journal` or `ProjectRepository` models.

 ## Query collections